RicoJia/JingDian-RL/notes/4_model_free_control.md

     - doesn't back propagate the learning?
 So could be slower than MC

 ### Maximization Bias
+Eg: 2 fair coins, flip both of them.
+If you get a head, +1, get a tail, -1.
+After 1 flip, tell me: 1. which coin is better; 2.
+Expectation of the coin flip
+1. Say you get head from coin 1.
+So coin 1 is better; expectation is 1
+2. What's the expected value of the answer to question 2, **given coin1 is the best**?
+3 scenarios of getting 1, 1 scenario of getting 0. so 3/4 * 1 - 1/4 * 1 = 0.5.
+But the real expectation of flipping coin1 is 0.
+3. So that's called maximization bias.
+To mitigate that, flip coin 1 again.
+At least that's a realization of the true probability.

 **Q(s'a') is seen as a random variable.**, then in Q Learning, because you always choose action that lead to current $max Q(s', a')$, there's always a difference between the $E[max Q(s',a')]$, and the $max EQ(s',a')$.
 This difference is called bias, and we can show the bias is positive:

 1. Math: